trampgeek/moodle-qtype_coderunner/changehistory.md

   of tests, given a specification.
 * Improve error messages if a UI plugin doesn't load in time (usually the Ace editor).
-* Implement Moodle privacy API.
+* Implement Moodle privacy API for GDPR compatibility.
+This involves simply implementing the "null provider" class, essentially declaring that CodeRunner does not record any personal data about users.
 * Add an experimental administrator script that deletes entire empty question category subtrees.
+* Use language strings to document built-in questions rather than the question text to enable translation via AMOS.
 * Reduce time for which the GraphUI displays the serialised answer during question submission.
 * Various documentation tweaks.